 South-facing (subject to most sun) cladding may require re-coating 2 to 3 years sooner (6 to 7 years) than north-facing cladding.
-The coating colour influences this as well - darker colours soak up more heat and the re-coating times are generally sooner.
+The coating colour has an effect on this as well - darker colours soak up more heat and the recoating times are generally sooner.